 It was Sir Peter Scott’s passion, determination and innovative thinking that enabled him to bring a bird back from the brink of extinction in the face of all odds.
 And it’s these qualities that continue to drive WWT’s conservationists today and what we celebrate at our new exhibit: Mission Possible.

 Extinction is forever.
 It is irrevocable, irreversible.
 We have a responsibility to prevent species extinction if it is in our power to do so.

 Sir Peter Scott

 Mission Possible will enable us to share Sir Peter Scott’s passion with you, in a new exhibit that reveals the pioneering conservation techniques WWT uses to save species around the world.
 You’ll be able to fall in love with the nene just as Sir Peter Scott did, as you enjoy watching them roam freely around a meticulously re-created Hawaiian habitat, evocative of the volcanic islands they call home.

 But more than this, we hope visitors will gain an extraordinary insight into what it takes to bring a species back from the brink and be inspired to join us to help protect other endangered species.

-As you explore the duckery and go behind the scenes to see our rearing pens you’ll be able to see first-hand the ground-breaking techniques we use today to save species like the world’s rarest duck.
+As you explore the duckery and go behind the scenes you’ll be able to see first-hand the ground-breaking techniques we use today to save species like the world’s rarest duck.
 Visitors will learn the extraordinary story of how WWT conservationists saved the Madagascar pochard from extinction, against a backdrop of government coups, bandits and plague.